RobTillaart/AMC1302/README.md

 The working is based upon a differential voltage over a defined shunt.
 For the differential voltage two ADC measurements are made called N and P.
 The calculation for DC is done with Ohm's law, current = (Vp - Vn) / shunt.
-For AC the calculation is a bit more work.
+For AC the calculation a bit more work is needed.

 The AMC1302 has a build in fixed GAIN of 41, so it is used to measure small voltage differences.
 E.g. an input voltage of 0.1 Volt becomes 4.1 volt.